taecontrol/moonguard-docs/docs/installation.md

 - CheckUptimeCommand.
 - CheckSslCertificateCommand.
+- PruneExceptionCommand.
-- DeleteOldExceptionCommand.
+- PruneServerMetricCommand.

 You can use this utility to set up MoonGuard task scheduling faster.

-In order to use this utility, define a new schedule in your app and inside the `schedule` method of **`app/Console/Kernel.php`** .
-Use the static function `scheduleMoonGuardCommands()` from the **MCS** class, then pass the `$schedule` object and three cron strings (one for the Uptime Check, one for the SSL Certificate Check and one for delete old Exceptions that is optional):
+To utilize this utility, first define a new schedule in your app.
+Then, within the `schedule()` method of `app/Console/Kernel.php`, call the static function `scheduleMoonGuardCommands()` from the `MoonguardCommandScheduler` class.
+Pass the `$schedule` object and three cron strings to this function.
+These strings correspond to the Uptime Check, the SSL Certificate Check, and optionally, the deletion of old Exceptions.

 ```php
 <?php